dazinator/dazinator.github.io/source/_posts/2015-02-26-how-far-does-the-xrm-sdk-s-executemultiplerequest-get-you.md

 So - unfortunately we have hit a CRM limitation here.

-But what you could do, is, on the client side, split that SQL statement on the GO keyword, to get each `batch` of commands.
-Then for each batch, consturct and send an appropriate ExecuteMultipleRequest.
+But what you could do, is, on the client side, split that SQL statement on the `GO` keyword, to get each `batch` of T-SQL commands.
+Then for each batch, construct and send an appropriate ExecuteMultipleRequest for the statements in that batch.

 ## What have we learned so far

 The ExecuteMultipleRequest provides the ability to send a single "batch" of commands to the server.
-Thinking from a SQL perspective, this is akin to sending all the statements upto a "GO" keyword.
+Thinking from a SQL perspective, this is akin to sending all the statements upto a "GO" keyword (batch seperator).
+To get the same behaviour as SQL though, you should set `ContinueOnError` to false - so that processing halts if any request in the batch errors.

-The ExecuteMultipleRequest should not be used for sending multiple individual `batches` of operations as there is no way to group the operations within a batch.
-For this reason it's probably best to think of ExecuteMultipleRequest as a single SQL batch.
+The ExecuteMultipleRequest is not a good fit for sending multiple individual `batches` of operations to the CRM server, as there is no way to group the Requests within a ExecuteMultipleRequest into their batches.
+For this reason it's probably best to think of ExecuteMultipleRequest as a single SQL batch and to always use `ContinueOnError` = false if you want to mirror the behaviour of SQL as closely as possible.

 ## A weird scenario - can send multiple batches in one go - as long as each batch contains 1 RequestMessage only.